csfahad/rbms/README.md

 -   `GET /api/bookings` - Get all bookings (Admin only)
 -   `PUT /api/bookings/:id/cancel` - Cancel booking

-## 🙏 Acknowledgments
+## Acknowledgments

 -   React team for the amazing framework
 -   Tailwind CSS for the utility-first CSS framework
 -   Neon Database for the serverless PostgreSQL
--   All contributors who helped build this project
+-   All contributors who willing to contribute in this project

 ---